Alegruz/Game-AI-Track/1_2/High-level Programming II: The C++ Programming Language/cpp_primer/Part I: The Basics/03 Strings, Vectors, and Arrays/README.md

 Although C++ supports C-style `string`s, they should not be used by C++ programs.<br>
 C-style `string`s are a surprisingly rich source of bugs and are the root cause of many security problems.<br>
 They’re also harder to use!

+## Tip
+For most applications, in addition to being safer, it is also more efficient to use library `string`s rather than C-style `string`s.